SheaButta/UFOs/README.md

 Besides this drawback, I would like to recommend the following two (2) improvements;
 1. Using a drop-down list to select a search criteria.
 Typing search criterias would be reduced.
-2. Look for a different bootstrap class to help align the "input" tag under the label all the time.
-This would improve the visualization and keep these tags from moving around on the website.
+2. Look for a different bootstrap class to help align the "input" tag under the "label" tag all the time.
+This would improve the visualization and keep these tags from moving around on the website as you change screen sizes.